 ACADEMIC CREDIT, GRADING AND TRANSCRIPT

-Credits are certified by UW-Platteville and will be validated on an official UW-Platteville transcript at the end of the semester.
+All credits taken through the SAIIE study abroad program are certified by UW-Platteville and will be validated on an official UW-Platteville transcript at the end of the semester.
 Credits earned also become part of an official academic record at UW-Platteville.

 NON UW-PLATTEVILLE STUDENTS

 When you are accepted into the SAIIE program you should inform your academic advisor and study abroad office at your home campus about your intent to go abroad on our program to make sure you will receive all the credits that you take through the SAIIE program.

 To learn more about the courses, syllabi, credits, grading and transcript at the SAIIE study abroad program please visit our website here

 PROGRAM DATES, COSTS AND DEADLINES

 Fall 2020 Dates: September 28, 2020 - December 18, 2020